 The companies are experts in Armenian taxation, and they’ll ensure that you keep the largest proportion of your earnings whilst complying with local laws.
 They can deal with any issues with the Armenian tax office or tax department directly including processing your tax refund if you are eligible.

 We work with numerous umbrella companies in Armenia, many of whom are experts in tax and immigration laws.
 If you have any questions about tax in Armenia, we’ll get the answers from them directly so you can rest assured you’ll be getting accurate information.
 We have comprehensive knowledge of the different services they provide, and can help you find the right company to handle your income tax.
 We help oil and gas workers, software developers, IT project managers, testers, business analysts and telecommunications contractors get tax efficient payments and sponsorship for their Armenian work permit.

 Our advice is 100 percent free, and comes with no obligations.
 You will be paying taxes in Armenia but without the overhead of directly dealing with the Armenian tax authorities.
 Get in touch with us today for some reliable advice on tax in Armenia!

 You can register for a Tax Identification Number (TIN) at the Armenian tax office.
 The following documents are required:

 - A copy of your passport or identification card

 - Your Public Services Number (PSN), or a document verifying the absence of a PSN

 Step 2: File Taxes Online

-You can file taxes online on the Tax Service of Republic of Armenia’s website here.
-A guide to filing taxes can be found here.
+You can file taxes online on the Tax Service of Republic of Armenia’s website here(link is external).
+A guide to filing taxes can be found here(link is external).
 It is recommended that you consult a translator as the guide and the portal are in Armenian.

 You become a tax resident in Armenia when: